nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Delete an existing team: `delete team`

 The semester is coming to an end, and the group project is finally completed.
-You can delete a team once it is no longer needed with our `delete team` command.
+You can delete a team once it is no longer needed with the `delete team` command.

 The `delete team` command allows you to delete an existing team.
 The team deleted will be removed from the [teams section](#teams-section).
 Let us show you an example of deleting a team.